kilsmo/fragmate/README.md

 Since Fragmate is just a state renderer, there will be room for innovative frameworks on top of it.
 Fragmate will also have a companion, Fragstate.
 Fragstate could include features such as state mutation, animation, debugging, scope-local states, actions when showing/hiding a scope, and caching data from the server.

 It takes a lot for a state renderer like Fragmate to succeed.
-Success is when application is developed with Fragmate, and when developers enjoy building applications with fragmate.
+Success is when applications are developed with Fragmate, and when developers enjoy building applications with Fragmate.

 1. Applications
 2. Developers